Akhi49/Akhi49/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on GitHub
-- 🌱 I’m currently learning MarkDown
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on new innovative/research projects.
 - 🤔 I’m looking for help with git hub
 - 💬 Ask me about Anything